JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 almost every documentation string gives
 **direct references to the original papers** where the algorithm is taken from, in case some users don't understand (or simply don't want to read) the source code.
 For example, the documentation string of [`?lyapunovs`](https://datseris.github.io/DynamicalSystems.jl/latest/lyapunovs/#DynamicalSystems.lyapunovs) will cite relevant publications for the definition and computation of the lyapunov spectrum.

+*You
+can [join our chatroom](https://gitter.im/JuliaDynamics/Lobby) for discussions related to dynamical systems and Julia as well as for asking questions about the packages of the JuliaDynamics organization!*

 Be sure to visit the [Contributor Guide](contributors_guide) page, because you can help make this package better without having to write a single line of code!